 The Duties of a Nursing Assistant

-- Administering basic services to patients
+- Providing basic services to patients

 - Taking patient's vital signs

 - Keeping a record of patient's health status

 - Cleaning and dressing patients

 CNAs can also work in Sierra Vista AZ nursing homes or long term care centers.
 In those settings, nursing assistants are more involved in assisting patients with their Activities of Daily Living (ADL).
 ADLs are defined as routine activities that most individuals carry out daily without help, for example eating, dressing, or using the restroom.
 Nursing assistants typically build more of a bond with these types of patients since they typically reside in the facilities for extensive time periods.
 Often, they can become the channel between the patient and the rest of the medical staff because of their familiarity with their charges.
 As a result, the CNA's expertise can be a beneficial resource for preparing the appropriate care and treatment of long term care patients.